Fly Fishing For Trout: 39 Tips For More Trout

 An angler learning to dry fly cast with Mike from Metcalfe School Of Fly Casting.
 The dry fly cast is not a good cast for nymphing.

-When dry fly fishing accuracy is important.
-I’ve watched a fly fisherman target rising trout for an hour and they can’t catch fish.
-The reason they are not catching fish is almost always because they can’t land the fly in the feeding lane.
+The reason they are not catching fish is almost always because they can’t land the fly in the right spot in the feeding lane.

 So, practice your cast so you will have an accurate cast when you need it.